-1. successfully achieve the minimum number of 25 credits,

-- 2. meet specific course requirements as described in the Kennett High School Program of Studies, and - 3. meet all attendance requirements as stated in the Kennett High School Program of Studies (and/or Local District Policy).
+- 1. successfully achieve the minimum number of 25 credits, - 2. meet specific course requirements as described in the Kennett High School Program of Studies, and - 3. meet all attendance requirements as stated in the Kennett High School Program of Studies (and/or Local District Policy).

-The term "regular high school diploma" does not include an alternative degree that is not fully aligned with the NH School Approval Standards, such as a certificate or a General Educational Development credential (GED).
+The term "regular high school diploma" does not include an alternative degree that is not fully aligned with the NH School Approval Standards, such as a certificate or a HIgh School Equivalency Test (HiSET).
 Any student who receives a diploma/certificate other than the District's regular high school diploma remains eligible to receive a free appropriate public education until he or she reaches age twenty-one or until the IEP Team, through a formal evaluation process, determines that such student is no longer in need of, and thereby not eligible for, special education and related services.

-4. PERSONNEL DEVELOPMENT Ed 1126.01 (4)
+Personnel Development Ed 1126.01(b)(4)